SirStig/Steam-deck-tests/README.md

 4. Falllout 4
 5. Fallout 3
 6. Fallout New Vegas
-* You can add more by adding them in the same format as the other game to the loaderlibrary.json and creating a pull request.
+* You can add more by adding them in the same format as the other games to the loaderlibrary.json file and creating a pull request.

 ### Adding a game